-Performance - The unprecedented aggressive path of eleven increases over seventeen months, raising the Federal Funds Target Rate by 5.00% between March 2022 and July 2023, put enormous pressure on investment returns for many funds and fixed income investments.
-Consequently, the Fund posted a modest -0.50% loss in FY 2023 driven in large measure by interest rate headwinds.
-Although this is below the historical annual returns the Fund has averaged over the almost ten years since its inception, it was still in line with the returns of two of the three indices we use as benchmarks.
-The Fund was able to achieve performance in the same range as its benchmarks while still providing an opportunity for institutional Fund investors subject to regulatory examination for compliance with the CRA to claim favorable regulatory consideration of their investment under the CRA.
+Performance - In the year since the Federal Reserve completed the unprecedented set of eleven increases over seventeen months, raising the Federal Funds Target Rate by 5.25% between March 2022 and July 2023, it has made no further changes.
+In that year, sentiment has varied widely about the Fed's next move, from expectations that included three to four interest rate cuts would be made in 2024 to times when many thought the next move could be an increase in rates.
+Interest rates largely followed these shifting sentiments.
+Meanwhile, pressures on investment returns for many funds and fixed income investments remained.
+The Fund earned a 4.20% total return in FY 2024 despite the interest rate volatility.
+This performance exceeded the returns of two of the three indices we use as benchmarks.
+The Fund achieved this strong return while still providing an opportunity for institutional Fund investors subject to regulatory examination for compliance with the Community Reinvestment Act of 1977, as amended (the "CRA"), to claim favorable regulatory consideration of their investment under the CRA.
 The Fund has accomplished these important goals while also maintaining the strong credit metrics discussed below.